wertiko1/StudyPhysicsBot/README.md

-# Study Bot for Physics
+# My Study Bot for pass task for Physics
-My first Telegram bot